ryuunoakaihitomi/ReToast/README.md

     ...
 ```

-**THAT'S ALL!** We can use [`Toast`](https://developer.android.com/reference/android/widget/Toast) or other fancy Toast-based libraries as before, but there's no need to worry about the bugs anymore.
+**THAT'S ALL!** We can use [`Toast`](https://developer.android.com/reference/android/widget/Toast) or other fancy Toast-based UI libraries as before, but there's no need to worry about the bugs anymore.

+## Compatibility

+If the app's minSdkVersion >= API Level 29/(Android Q/10), it's almost impossible to encounter these bugs(fixed).
+We'd better remove ReToast from the app.